DUPLO for the win!

 Secure the yarn at the centre of the Duplo base board with sticky tape.
 This will be the mirror line.
 Make half of a shape with blocks and invite your child to complete the shape by making a mirror image with the blocks.

-Fun challenges for the older kids
+Fun symmetry challenges for the older kids

-One challenge is to ask your child to predict the shape first before working on the mirror image.
-The heart shape was an easy one to guess for my 5yo.
-Square and rectangle were more tricky.
-Another interesting extension for older children: challenge them to build half a square and invite them to check their answer by building the mirror image.
+Another interesting extension for older children to learn symmetry with Duplo: challenge them to build half a square and invite them to check their answer by building the mirror image.
 The shape will likely end up to be a rectangle in the first attempt.
 This is a good opportunity to highlight the property of a square having 4 equal sides and challenge them to correct their original half square again.

 Here’s another idea to use this Duplo board for learning symmetry: Make random patterns on one side.
 Make it more challenging for older kids by 1) stacking the blocks and 2) placing the blocks further away from the mirror line.

-If your child is new to symmetry, start with just a few blocks, say 3 to 5 blocks and place them near the mirror line.
-Check out how Fun Learning for Kids does her Duplo Symmetry with her son here – having the blocks near the mirror line makes it easier for kids to see the ‘mirror image’ of the blocks on the other side.
+Check out how Fun Learning for Kids does her Duplo Symmetry with her son - having the blocks near the mirror line makes it easier for kids to see the 'mirror image' of the blocks on the other side.

 Learning symmetry can be so much fun… with DUPLO!